noagit99/restate-playground/README.md

-# Order Workflow with Restate
+# Order Workflow With Restate

 This project demonstrates a simple order processing workflow using the Restate SDK.
 It includes a workflow for handling orders and a service to interact with that workflow.
 The server runs on port 9080 and provides endpoints for submitting orders and checking their status.